spezdmtest/git-course/readme.md

-# Git and GitHub traning
-Crash course for Git
+# Crash course for Git